 The New Zealand Law Review is published quarterly and features outstanding articles and subject area reviews written by experts in their field.

-The Legal Research Foundation awards annual prizes for excellence in legal writing.
-Congratulations to the winners in all categories.
+The Legal Research Foundation awards annual prizes for excellence in legal writing - awards announced soon at the AGM in June.

 I am proud to have been involved with the LRF since its inception in 1965, and have watched it grow from very small beginnings as a student organisation into a highly regarded, prominent law reform body.

 We hope you enjoyed the biennial quiz in October 2014 - it was the best one yet!

 Our purpose is to promote legal research and education in New Zealand and we achieve this in several ways.
 Not only do we publish the New Zealand Law Review, we also organise conferences on topical issues for the legal community, invest in a visiting scholar programme and hold annual writing awards.

 Coming up we have a lecture by Prof Stephen Todd, NZ Law Review author on tort law, and a seminar on The Implications of Clayton v Clayton.

 Join members and friends at the LRF AGM on Tuesday 21 June at Old Government House in Auckland, and dinner afterwards at Wine Chambers.
 Winners of the annual LRF Writing Awards will be announced at...

 The latest issue features updates in recent law in the areas of Insurance (Neil Campbell QC) and Constitutional Law (Professor Philip Joseph), along with several articles.
 Click here to find out more.